Nesh996/IT-Security/README.md

 2️⃣ Endpoint Security & System Health

-The Windows Security dashboard was checked to review the overall health of the system.
-The system currently shows no active threats, but the Account Protection section requires additional configuration to fully secure the account.
+The Windows Security dashboard serves as the central command for monitoring system health and threat protection.
+An audit of this interface was performed to evaluate the endpoint's current security posture.

+Audit Observations:

+General Health: The system reports no active threats, indicating that real-time protection is functional.

+Account Protection: The audit identified that the 'Account Protection' area requires remediation, as it is currently flagged with 'Actions recommended'.

+Analysis & Impact:
+While critical active threats are not present, leaving 'Account Protection' unconfigured exposes the system to identity-based risks.
+Prioritizing the configuration of identity verification methods (such as Windows Hello or Dynamic Lock) is essential for hardening the endpoint against unauthorized access.

 <img width="960" height="782" alt="image" src="https://github.com/user-attachments/assets/e63e10e3-089c-421e-bb48-84a2681afbc9" />